 Provide known information regarding the virus, including information about signs and symptoms, to residents, staff and family members/representatives.

 The Director of Social Services/ Admission Director/designee will send an email communication/written letter to family members reminding them not to visit when they are ill or have known exposure to someone with the virus.

-Residents will be provided with updates daily via broadcast so they know what measures are being taken for their safety and why.
+Residents will be provided with updates on the onset and as needed via broadcast so they know what measures are being taken for their safety and why.

 The Administrator & the Director of Nursing in consultation with the Medical Director, will determine when to activate Level 2 actions.